Rollkur: Usage

-Some riders who use rollkur accomplish the head position by lowering and fixing the hands until the horse yields its jaw backwards in response to the pressure on the bit.
-This technique (pulling in) goes against all classical riding.
-In classical dressage, the horse accepts the bit and the horse decides to come down with its head because it trusts the hands of the rider.
-In good companionship, it is possible to ask the horse to go a little deeper than the animal would do itself, but to obtain the extreme posture of rollkur does require physical coercion.

-In western pleasure and related events, the same practice has been used for decades, though not called rollkur.
-Usually draw reins are used to achieve hyperflexion and a very low "headset" that is desired in competition.
-However, it differs from rollkur in significant ways, the primary being that pleasure horses are not typically asked for the high degree of collection and complex maneuvers, such as the passage and piaff, required of dressage horses.

-Hyperflexion has become more common in international dressage over time.
-By the 2008 FEI Dressage World Cup, the 15 highest-scoring equine competitors spent the majority of performance time with their heads in hyperflexion (behind the vertical) in all of the primary gaits.
+Rollkur is most often used in dressage training, popularized by Nicole Uphoff and Isabell Werth in the 1990's.
+In 2008 at the FEI Dressage World Cup, the 15 highest-scoring equine competitors spent the majority of performance time in hyperflexion in all primary gaits.
+In 2014 a study found out of 355 horses in a competition environment, 69% were behind the vertical, an umbrella term referring to all hyperflexion - including the most severe instance, rollkur.

+Intentional hyperflexion is traceable back to François Baucher.
+Baucher, however, asked for hyperflexion while placing emphasis on maintaining forwardness and impulsion, using a technique referred to as 'ramener outre'.
+Hyperflexion has also been observed being used in other disciplines such as reining and show jumping.

 Rationale

 Proponents point to leading riders and trainers who apply this technique and have consistent winning scores in the arena.
 Studies have supported this, with results indicating that horses in hyperflexion were awarded higher scores by judges in competition.
 The scoring advantage is attributed to greater exaggeration of the horses' leg and back movements, which thereby appear more expressive, as well as more extreme forward protraction of the front legs.
+Those who train horses using rollkur (colloquially referred to as low, deep, and round) have claimed the practice can increase control of the horse, relax a tense horse, and provide a deep stretch through the neck and over the back.

 Health and welfare

 Hyperflexion of the neck has been linked to airway obstruction, musculoskeletal pathology, stress, fear, and pain in horses.

 Horses ridden in hyperflexion show more conflict behaviors (resistance to the rider's commands) and signs of discomfort, even at the highest level of competition, indicating that the posture is aversive even after prolonged training and experience.

-It also impacts forward vision, as horses have a relatively limited vertical field of vision and cannot see in front of them well with their noses pointing vertically downwards or backwards.
-This may itself lead to further stress while in the hyperflexed position, as the horse cannot adequately watch out for obstacles while moving forward.
+Rollkur also impacts forward vision, as horses have a relatively limited vertical field of vision and cannot see in front of them with their noses pointing vertically downwards or backwards.
+This may itself lead to further stress while in hyperflexion, as the horse cannot adequately watch out for obstacles while moving forward.